baheredia/set/Readme.md

 * Put an Against the machine (with difficulty) (it will give you a fixed amount of time to find a set before the point is taken for the machine).
 I will need to think how to do this.
-* Put the rules of the game in the start page.
 * The options for size don't work on mobile phones (at least in mine)

 I think that is all.